Timeline of the 2009 Iranian election protests: December 21

 Hundreds of thousands of people attended the funeral of the Iranian cleric Grand Ayatollah Hossein Ali Montazeri in Qom.
-He was a major critic of Mahmoud Ahmadinejad who died of an illness on December 19.
 Hundreds of thousands of protesters wore green in support of the opposition.

 On December 21, 2009, CNN broadcast an interview with a former Basij militiaman, identified only as Seyed (who had fled from Iran), who admitted that the Basij did indeed rig the results of the votes (under the pretext that it was the Supreme Leader's wish for Ahmadinejad to be president, and henceforth God's wish and fulfilling this was a duty for God), by placing votes requested by the disabled and the illiterate for Ahmadinjad, not counting votes for Mousavi at all, confirmed allegations of ballot box stuffing.
 They were made to attack protesters on the street with various weapons with no mercy and no separation between young and old or men and women.
 He also confirmed reports that there was torture and rape of both men and women of various ages inside Iran's prisons and the authorities had not only done nothing to prevent this but had encouraged this as well.